 {\rm (ii)} Suppose $\wt{P}(G)$ has a fundamental domain with a cusp at $\infty$ (the case of a different cusp is treated by sending it to $\infty$).
 Let $z\lo z+\lambda$ be a generator of the parabolic subgroup of $G$ fixing $\infty$.
 Then the function $f(z)$ is required to have an expansion of the form

 which is convergent for $z\in\HH^2$.
-In such case $f$ is said to be holomorphic at $\infty$.
+In such a case, $f$ is said to be holomorphic at $\infty$.

-If $\chi$ is the trivial character of $G$, an $\chi$-automorphic form will be called $G$-{\bf automorphic}; in such case we have $\gamma^*\omega=\omega$ for all $\gamma\in G$.
+If $\chi$ is the trivial character of $G$, a $\chi$-automorphic form will be called $G$-{\it automorphic}; in such a case, we have $\gamma^*\omega=\omega$ for all $\gamma\in G$.
 When the group is understood from the context, by automorphic form we will mean a form which is $\chi$-automorphic for some character $\chi$.
-An automorphic form vanishing at a cusp of $\wt{P}(G)$ is called a {\bf cusp form}. \end{df}
+An automorphic form vanishing at a cusp of $\wt{P}(G)$ is called a {\it cusp form}. \end{definition}

 The automorphy property of a form $\omega(z,dz)=f(z)dz^k$ is reflected on a property of the function $f$.
 Namely,

 The space of $\chi$-automorphic $k$-forms will be denoted by ${\mc A}_G^{k,\chi}$.
 The algebra of forms on $\HH^2$ generated by all automorphic forms for $G$ will be denoted by ${\mc A}_G^{*,*}$.
 This is a bi-graded algebra with components ${\mc A}_G^{k,\chi}$.
 The $G$-automorphic forms generate a subalgebra, to be denoted by ${\mc A}_G^{*}$, with degree components ${\mc A}_G^{k}={\mc A}_G^{k,1}$.
 Since we have embedded $\wt{SL_2}(\RR)$ into $\HH^2\times\wt{\CC^\times}$, any form $\omega$ on $\HH^2$ can be viewed, via restriction, as a complex valued function on $\wt{SL_2}(\RR)$.
 The elements of ${\mc A}_G^*$ are then well-defined functions on the coset space $\wt{SL_2}(\RR)/G$.